MPuersten/AWS-Bootcamp-Cruddur/journal/week1.md

 ### Application Dockerization

 Applications have been successfully dockerized and and communicate.
+Docker compose file successfully runs both the Frontend and Backend.